sasurau4/9ccs/README.md

 ### arg is expression

 Remember `foo(2 - 1);`.
 Arg is not `primary`, it's `expr`.
 If arg is `primary`, the parser go infinite loop and never end.

+## error_at broken

+error_at function broken at e9434af401b6b9841eeb2110525c79ea898fee7c.

+It cause infinite loop when error_at calling because token->str doesn't have all entire string after token but only token str.